How to Get Rid of Whiteflies on Plants: 14 ways to spray whiteflies off plants

 1. Blast Them with Water

-Take your plant outside or into a shower and spray all surfaces with a garden hose or handheld shower head.
-Focus on the undersides of leaves where whiteflies congregate.
-The water dislodges both adult whiteflies and the immature nymphs that haven’t developed wings yet.
+Take your plant outside or into a shower and spray all surfaces, focusing on the undersides of leaves where whiteflies congregate.
+The water dislodges adults and the immature nymphs that haven’t developed wings yet.
+Let the plant dry completely before moving it back.

 2. Apply Neem Oil